linreal/cascade-editor/docs/DocumentSerialization.md

 1. **Save** — Snapshot the current document, merging live runtime text/spans (from on-screen blocks) with snapshot content (from off-screen blocks) into a single canonical JSON string.
 2. **Load** — Deserialize JSON back into blocks, clear stale runtime state, and set the editor to the loaded content.
 3. **Forward compatibility** — Unknown block types encountered during decode are preserved as opaque `UnknownBlockType` objects and rendered with a placeholder UI, preventing silent data loss on round-trip.
-4. **Outline persistence** — Supported block indentation is stored in version 2 documents through a block-level `attributes` object while older version 1 documents still load with default depth.
-Decode also normalizes structurally invalid outline depths so loaded documents cannot start with an indented block or keep children under unsupported blocks.
+4. **Outline persistence** — Supported block indentation is stored in version 2 documents through a block-level `attributes` object while older version 1 documents still load with default depth when the field is absent.
+Decode accepts any supported depth in `0..5`, including skipped levels and an indented first block, while clearing indentation from block types that do not support it.

 ---